openedx/edx-documentation/en_us/developers/source/architecture.rst

 * JavaScript components can be integrated using `JS Input`_.

-* Courses can be exported and imported using Open Learning XML (OLX), an XML- based format for courses.
+* Courses can be exported and imported using OLX (open learning XML), an XML- based format for courses.

 ======